Composer Contest 2017 | Violin Competition

 - Special Prize to a Maltese most promising instrumentalist/s, Diploma and the Gift (value of 250 EUR) offered by “Mdina Glass” (Malta)

-* The Prize includes: the performance – Recital; travel costs and accommodation will be covered(partly or in full) by the California State University of Los Angeles, CSULA (USA); promotions and advertising will be organized by Violin Limited (Malta) and CSULA (USA).
+* The Prize includes: the performance – Recital; travel costs and accommodation will be covered(partly) by the California State University of Los Angeles, CSULA (USA); promotions and advertising will be organized by Violin Limited (Malta) and CSULA (USA).
 A contemporary composition will be included in the program of the Recital

 ** This Prize is kindly offered by “Musafia Cremona Italy”